 Cheese was another one we found much cheaper to buy in bulk and portion up ourselves.
 It doesn’t take long to cut a bit of cheese and wrap it in some cling film, most of the time your paying for convenience.
 If you just get yourself organised the night before you soon get into a routine of doing these things.

 Other things to buy in bulk include nuts and seeds, pasta and dried apricots, often much cheaper to buy a bigger quantity and store in an airtight container.
 A good tip is to compare the price per unit instead of the overall price.
-If you get confused Mysupermarket has a search option which lists in order of price per unit.

 So as you can see .. you can definitely fill a frugal lunch box for less than 75p!
 I would even go as far as saying you could fill a lunchbox for less than 50p if you worked in a few more value brands or shopped somewhere cheaper.
-We try to eat as healthy as possible on a small budget, always having the wholemeal option where possible and eating plenty of fruit and veg.
+We try to eat as healthy as possible on a small budget.
+Always having the wholemeal option where possible and eating plenty of fruit and veg.
 We often meal plan our lunches to reduce food waste and make sure we’re not eating the same things over and over.

 How do you save money on your families lunches?